Table of Contents

 But there are many ways to tune this ukulele.
 Experimentation could uncover some great sounds.
 This is primarily used for strumming, as picking single notes is a bit challenging.

 An excellent alternative for those who wish to give their sound additional depth is an 8-string ukulele.
-Check it out if you’re seeking a ukulele with a distinctive sound that is up for the task.
+Check it out if you’re seeking a ukulele with a different sound that is up for the task.

 Other Ukulele Types